Nenad Bjeković: Post-playing career

-After hanging up his boots, Bjeković started his managerial career as an assistant to Miloš Milutinović at Partizan in 1982.
+After hanging up his boots, Bjeković started his managerial career as an assistant to Miloš Milutinović at Partizan in the summer of 1982.
 He would replace Milutinović as manager at the start of the 1984–85 season.
 At the helm of Partizan, Bjeković won back-to-back championship titles in 1986 and 1987.

 In 1987, Bjeković was appointed as manager of his former club Nice.
 He was released after two years in charge.
-In 1990, Bjeković returned to Partizan as manager, but stayed just two months.
+In April 1990, Bjeković returned to Partizan as manager to replace Ivan Golac, holding the post until the end of the season.

-After his managerial career, Bjeković served as sporting director of Partizan for almost two decades.
-He resigned from the position in May 2007.
+In June 1990, Bjeković was appointed as sporting director of Partizan.
+He served in the role for nearly two decades, during the presidential reign of Ivan Ćurković, before resigning from the position in May 2007.

-On 17 April 2018, Bjeković was elected as vice-president of the Serbian Football Association.
+In April 2018, Bjeković was elected as vice-president of the Serbian Football Association.
+He was appointed as acting president in May 2021, controversially replacing Marko Pantelić.

 Personal life

 Bjeković is the father of fellow footballer Nenad Bjeković.